mortie/scar/README.md

 Scar is implemented as an extra footer added after end of the tar archive.
-A Scar file is made up of the tar body, followed by the SCAR-INDEX section, the SCAR-CHUNKS section, and the SCAR-TAIL section.
+A Scar file is made up of the tar body, followed by the SCAR-INDEX section, the SCAR-CHECKPOINTS section, and the SCAR-TAIL section.
 All those parts are compressed using one of the supported compression algorithms.
-The compressor is restarted in strategic locations to create "seek points".
+The compressor is restarted in strategic locations to create "checkpoints".

 ### The tar body